IceWreck/AgentCohort/docs/reference.md

 ╰──────────────────────────────────────────────────────────────────────────────╯
 ╭─ Options ────────────────────────────────────────────────────────────────────╮
-│ --branch      -b      TEXT  Branch name (defaults to <name>).                │ │ --base                TEXT  Base branch to create from (defaults to current  │ │                             branch).                                         │ │ --existing                  Use existing branch instead of creating new one. │ │ --path                TEXT  Custom worktree path (defaults to                │ │                             ../<repo-name>-<name>).                          │
+│ --branch      -b      TEXT  Branch name (defaults to <name>).                │ │ --base                TEXT  Base branch to create from (defaults to upstream │ │                             default branch).                                 │ │ --existing                  Use existing branch instead of creating new one. │ │ --path                TEXT  Custom worktree path (defaults to                │ │                             ../<repo-name>-<name>).                          │